Trauma-informed Yoga & Self-Expression TO

 Trauma-Informed Gentle Flow Group Class at Good Karma Yoga Studio

-Taught by trauma-informed yoga guide, Jamie Stanish, the weekly all-levels Gentle Flow class at Good Karma Yoga Studio is an accessible way to explore a practice customized towards folks struggling to be present in their lives because of the impacts of trauma.
+Taught by trauma-informed yoga facilitator, Jamie Stanish, the all-levels Gentle Flow classes at Good Karma Yoga Studio are an accessible way to explore a practice customized towards trauma survivors.
 Whether you are just starting out on your yoga journey, or are experienced, deepening or maintaining your practice, I’d love to practice together weekly!

 (Adapted from Trauma Center Trauma Sensitive Yoga)